onlinehub0808/-smart-contract-best-practices/README.md

 ### Use assert and require properly

 In Solidity 0.4.10 `assert()` and `require()` were introduced. `require(condition)` is meant to be used for input validation, which should be done on any user input, and throws if condition is false. `assert(condition)` also throws if condition is false but should be used only for internal errors or to check if your contract has reached an invalid state.
-By following this paradigm it allows one to use a formal analysis tool, that verifies that the invalid opcode can never be reached, for the absence of errors assuming valid inputs.
+By following this paradigm it would become possible to use a formal analysis tool, that verifies that the invalid opcode can never be reached, for the absence of errors assuming valid inputs.

 ### Be aware of the tradeoffs between abstract contracts and interfaces